Maxwell Locke’s Research

 Research questions

-• Does the application of diverse organic fertilizers impact extant SOC and the formation of new SOC from these C sources across differently stabilized pools?
-What management options favour stable SOC formation?
+• Does the application of diverse organic fertilizers impact SOC formation across differently stabilized pools?
+What management options favour recalcitrant SOC formation?

-• Will the application of biochar favour the formation of the stable mineral associated organic carbon (MAOC), and does this differ with amendment type and conversion mode?
+• Will the application of biochar favour the formation of mineral associated organic carbon (MAOC), and does this differ with amendment/fertilizer and crop type?

 • Does the conversion of forest to agriculture impact SOC storage and stability, and how do these impacts differ with conversion mode and change with depth?